grace-notes/website/contents/topics/paul-to-the-thessalonians.md

 ---
-title: "Paul's Childhood at Tarsus"
+title: "Paul's Letters to the Thessalonians"
 pdf: "paul_tothethessalonians.pdf"
-description: "His infancy; the Tribe of Benjamin; Social Position of Paul's Family; Paul’s Boyhood."
+tableofcontents: true
 template: topic.jade
 ---

-**Paul in Ephesus 11**

-**Paul’s Letters to the Thessalonians**

 Timothy had been sent, while St. Paul was still at Athens, to revisit and establish the Church of Thessalonica.
 The news he brought on his